QUIVIRR/Enhanced-Data-Sessions/README.md

 + `*.tsv`
 + `.gitignore`

-All other files are only available under CC BY 4.0, including:
+All other files are only available under [`LICENSE CC BY-NC-SA 4.0`](LICENSE-CC-BY-NC-SA-4.0.md), including:

 + `*.md`
 + `*.html`
 + `*.pdf`
 + `*.docx`

-Please open [an issue](https://github.com/manubot/rootstock/issues) for any question related to licensing.